-- 22.1 Every employee has a responsibility under the Health and Safety at Work etc. Act 1974 Section 7 and The Management of Health and Safety at Work Regulations 1999 Section 14 to take reasonable care for the health and safety of themselves and of other persons who may be affected by their acts or omissions at work and to cooperate with their employer in the performance of the employer's health and safety duties. - 22.2 All employees will be given access to the school's HS&W policy and need to be familiar with all documents relating to HS&W in the school.
-Employees will pay particular attention to the policy and risk assessments as they relate to particular work activities. - 22.3 Employees must be familiar with the HS&W Policy, its implications and any procedures, arrangements and practices as applicable to their roles and responsibilities. - 22.4 Employees are responsible and accountable to the Governors, Headteacher and those delegated various responsibilities as described above for the implementation of the school's HS&W Policy in the performance of their duties. - 22.5 Employees must conform to responsibilities as laid down in safe working arrangements for specific roles and responsibilities. - 22.6 The school's staff members must ensure that all pupils or persons under their control receive instruction and are provided with suitable training to enable them to behave in a safe and efficient manner. - 22.7 If staff find a problem they must first isolate, then take immediate safety action, then report, (verbally and in writing) all problems, defects and hazards to their line manager or the Site Manager as soon as they become apparent.
-This is illustrated below.
+- 20.1 Every employee has a responsibility under the Health and Safety at Work etc. Act 1974 Section 7 and The Management of Health and Safety at Work Regulations 1999 Section 14 to take reasonable care for the health and safety of themselves and of other persons who may be affected by their acts or omissions at work and to cooperate with their employer in the performance of the employer's health and safety duties. - 20.2 All employees will be given access to the school's H & S policy and need to be familiar with all documents relating to H & S in the school.
+Employees will pay particular attention to the policy and risk assessments as they relate to particular work activities. - 20.3 Employees must be familiar with the H & S Policy, its implications and any procedures, arrangements and practices as applicable to their roles and responsibilities. - 20.4 Employees are responsible and accountable to the Governors, Headteacher and those delegated various responsibilities as described above for the implementation of the school's H & S Policy in the performance of their duties. - 20.5 Employees must conform to responsibilities as laid down in safe working arrangements for specific roles and responsibilities.

+- 20.6 The school's staff members must ensure that all pupils or persons under their control receive instruction and are provided with suitable training to enable them to behave in a safe and efficient manner. - 20.7 If staff find a problem they must first isolate, then take immediate safety action, then report, (verbally and in writing) all problems, defects and hazards to their line manager or the School Business Manager as soon as they become apparent.